Hermann Erlhoff

 Hermann Erlhoff (22 December 1944 – 17 February 2022) was a German professional football player and coach.

 Playing career

 Erlhoff played as a defender and midfielder for TSV Marl-Hüls, FC Schalke 04 and Rot-Weiss Essen.
 He made a total of 162 appearances in the Bundesliga, scoring 15 goals.
 He was also the league's second ever substitute player.

 Coaching career

-After retiring as a player in 1976, Erlhoff became a coach at Rot-Weiss Essen before becoming manager.
+After retiring as a player in 1976, Erlhoff worked as a coach at Rot-Weiss Essen before becoming manager.
 He later coached at a number of amateur teams, including Rot-Weiß Oberhausen and SpVgg Erkenschwick.
-He also managed women's team FFC Flaesheim-Hillen, who he led to the final of the 2000–01 DFB-Pokal Frauen, which the club lost.
+He also managed the women's team FFC Flaesheim-Hillen, whom he led to the final of the 2000–01 DFB-Pokal Frauen, which the club lost.

 Later life and death

 Erlhoff later worked as a sports teacher.
-After suffering from dementia, he died on 17 February 2022, at the age of 77.
+After having dementia, he died on 17 February 2022, at the age of 77.